-If you have a cracked tooth you quite likely need to have it checked by a dentist, but in most cases, a broken or chipped tooth is not considered as dental emergency.
+If you have a cracked tooth you quite likely need to have it checked by a dentist, but in most cases, a broken or chipped tooth is not considered a dental emergency.
 However, there are some exceptions to this rule of thumb, and this Q&A answer is to help you decide whether it’s an emergency or a case for a normal scheduled dental appointment.
-Please keep in mind that in an emergency most dentists will help you on-demand, even without scheduled appointments and if it’s not their working hours you can still try dental offices with emergency care.
-When calling dental office try to be as clear as possible to help them assess what kind of treatment you may need – if possible take a photo of the damage and text it to them or send via e-mail.
+Please keep in mind that in an emergency most dentists will help you on-demand, even without scheduled appointments, and if it’s not their working hours you can still try dental offices with emergency care.
+When calling the dental office try to be as clear as possible to help them assess what kind of treatment you may need – if possible take a photo of the damage and text it to them or send it via e-mail.

 So let’s start off with some questions:

 - Is your tooth still in the socket or have you lost a tooth?

 If your tooth is out of the socket (has fallen out of your mouth) this certainly is an emergency – an urgent one!
 Pick it up by the upper part called crown, never by the root – if possible try not to touch the root at all.
 Then rinse it gently under running water (but do not try to clean or scrub it manually) and store it in your own saliva, mild salt solution, or milk.
 For transport, you can also try to put it back into the socket or if not possible in your mouth between your cheek and gums.
 If the tooth is cracked you may try to secure it by putting over it one of the following things: dental wax, dental filling material, a tea bag, or even sugar-free gum.
 But if you’re not confident about doing it just get to a dental office ASAP – in this scenario every second counts.

 - Are you in pain?
 How severe is it?
 Is it constant or only when biting?